 Dani Snyder-Young is a scholar/artist whose work focuses on theatre and social change, applied theatre, and contemporary US activist performance.

-Dani is the author of Theatre Of Good Intentions: Challenges and Hopes for Theatre and Social Change (2013, Palgrave Macmillan), which examines the limits of theatre in making social change.
-She has published in Research in Drama Education: The Journal of Applied Theatre Research, Theatre Survey, Theatre Research International, Qualitative Inquiry, Youth Theatre Journal, Texas Theatre Journal, and the International Journal of Learning, and from 2013-2015 she regularly wrote popular press theatre criticism for HowlRound.
+Her most recent book, Privileged Spectatorship: Theatrical Interventions in White Supremacy (anticipated publication October 2020, Northwestern University Press) examines white spectatorship of mainstream anti-racist theatrical events.
+Her first book, Theatre Of Good Intentions: Challenges and Hopes for Theatre and Social Change (2013, Palgrave Macmillan), examines the limits of theatre in making social change in order to engage in a productive discussion of theatre’s strengths -and weaknesses- and theatre artists’ opportunities to make change in an unjust world.
+She has published essays in Theatre Survey, Theatre Topics, Theatre Research International, Research in Drama Education: The Journal of Applied Theatre Research, Qualitative Inquiry, Youth Theatre Journal, and the International Journal of Learning.

+Dani’s artistic work as a director and dramaturg focuses on political theatre, community based performance, new play development, and adaptations of classical texts for diverse audiences.
+At Northeastern, she directs plays centering the voices and experiences of women, including The Wolves, How I Learned to Drive, and the ensemble-devised The Princess Saves Herself in This One.
 Dani began her artistic career in Boston in 1999, and is thrilled to be back.
 She was an artistic associate at Boston TheatreWorks and she worked locally with Lyric Stage Company of Boston, New Repertory Theater, Boston Playwright’s Theater, Coyote Theater, Other Side Productions, Playwrights’ Platform, Peabody House Theatre Cooperative and Shadowboxing Theatre Collaborative, as well as regionally at Barrington Stage Company, Gloucester Stage, Hangar Theatre, and the Williamstown Theatre Festival.
 Her devised work with young people has been performed in New York at the Public Theatre and the HERE Arts Center, and in New York she was a founding member of the Present Tense Theatre Company.
 She has worked internationally with Misery Loves Company of Prague, Czech Republic.
-Dani is an ensemble member of Halcyon Theatre in Chicago and a member of Actor’s Equity Association.
+Dani was an ensemble member of Halcyon Theatre in Chicago from 2013-2018 and is a member of Actor’s Equity Association.

 Prior to joining the Northeastern faculty in 2017, Dani previously taught at Illinois Wesleyan University, New York University, and Pace University.
 She holds a BA from Wesleyan University and an MA and PhD from New York University.